Keyboard shortcuts

 just ci-shared-flow-policy

 just ci-shared-flow-policy validates the shared-flow contract end to end.
-It checks that aura-app shared-flow support declarations are internally consistent, that every fully shared flow has explicit parity-scenario coverage, and that required shell and modal ids still exist.
+It checks that aura-app shared-flow support declarations are internally consistent.
+It verifies that every fully shared flow has explicit parity-scenario coverage and that required shell and modal ids still exist.
 It confirms browser control and field mappings still line up with the shared contract and that core shared scenarios have not drifted back to raw mechanics.
+The shared-flow aggregate now calls Aura policy code for the adaptive-privacy runtime-locality and legacy-sweep gates through toolkit/xtask, while the remaining shared-flow checks stay as thin shell orchestration around harness governance and targeted contract tests.

 Use just ci-ui-parity-contract for the narrower parity gate.
-That lane validates shared screen/module mappings, shared-flow scenario coverage, and parity-manifest consistency without running a full scenario matrix.
+That lane validates shared screen and module mappings, shared-flow scenario coverage, and parity-manifest consistency without running a full scenario matrix.

 11. Test Organization